 Askar Mini Racing Club has been in existence for 30 years and races BoxStock, Flexi Saloon (ISRA Production 24) and Flexi Sport/GT on a Hasse built 155' Blue King.
 Askar being relatively close to Sweden finds itself crossing the border often for inter-club racers.

-Damstredet Racing in Oslo Norway has five track and a small Formula 1 slot car museum with many of the cars depicting Ronnie Peterson.
+Damstredet Racing in Oslo Norway has five tracks and a small Formula 1 slot car museum with many of the cars depicting Ronnie Peterson.
 The club has been going on since 2003

 and Damstredet sports team was officially

 Like Spain, there is no national slot car organization and rules are set either by the sponsoring manufacturer or the local club.
-Major clubs include GSC - Guimarães Slot Clube, Slot Clube do Porto, GTTeam ART Slot Clube, Open Slot Arrábida 2017/18 and Aeslotclub Slot.
-Even without a national organization inter club racing takes place in several series.
+Major clubs include GSC - Guimarães Slot Clube, Slot Clube do Porto, GTTeam ART Slot Clube and Aeslotclub Slot.
 Azislot is another club that races both circuit and rally on a pair of Ninco tracks.
+Even without a national organization inter club racing takes place in several series including the Open Slot Arrábida 2017/18 run by Slot Arrábida

 Olifer Racing was founded in the late seventies as a slot race team, participating in hundreds of competitions in Portugal and abroad.